binarymist/cloudsecurity-quickreference/manuscript/markdown/main/chapter2.md

 The target areas for the attacker change, they just move closer to the application.
 In order of most important first, we have:

-1. **[Application Security](#web-applications)**: Functions are still just code.
+1. **[Application Security](https://f1.holisticinfosecforwebdevelopers.com/chap06.html#web-applications)**: Functions are still just code.
 Now that some other areas of infrastructure have become harder to compromise, attackers focus more on application security, and as usual, this is a weak area for most developers.
-Also consider the huge threat surface of depending on other open source consumables, as discussed in the Web Applications chapter "[Consuming Free and Open Source](#web-applications-identify-risks-consuming-free-and-open-source)" subsection
+Also consider the huge threat surface of depending on other open source consumables, as discussed in the [Consuming Free and Open Source](https://f1.holisticinfosecforwebdevelopers.com/chap06.html#web-applications-identify-risks-consuming-free-and-open-source) subsectionWeb of the Applications chapter of Holistic Info-Sec for Web Developers, Fascicle 1
 2. Identity and Access Management (**IAM**) and permissions.
 What permissions does an attacker have to execute in any given environment, including any and all services consuming and consumed by functions
 3. **API key**, a distant third